apache/cloudstack-docs-rn/source/about.rst

 What's New in |version|
 =======================

-Version |release| includes more than 20 bug fixes from previous release, the following new features and improvements.
+Version |release| includes more than 100 bug fixes from previous release and some significant UI improvements.
+Here are key new features and improvements:

 Metrics Views